ssebastianmag/hydrogen-wavefunctions/README.md

 distribution of the electron as a function of distance $r$ from the nucleus.
 Its form encompasses three major terms:

-- **Exponential Decay**
+- **Exponential Decay**: Signifies the probability decay of finding an electron as we move away from the nucleus.
+Here, $a_0$ is the Bohr radius which sets a characteristic scale for atomic dimensions.

 ### $e^{-\frac{r}{n a_0}}$

-Signifies the probability decay of finding an electron as we move away from the nucleus.

-Here, $a_0$ is the Bohr radius which sets a characteristic scale for atomic dimensions.
 <br>

-- **Power term**
+- **Power term**: Dictates how the probability changes with $r$.
+The azimuthal quantum number $\ell$ plays a significant role in determining the number of nodes in the radial distribution.

 ### $\left( \frac{2r}{n a_0} \right)^{\ell}$

-Dictates how the probability changes with $r$.
-The azimuthal quantum number $\ell$ plays a significant role in determining the number of nodes in the radial distribution.
 <br>

-- **Associated Laguerre Polynomials**
+- **Associated Laguerre Polynomials**: These polynomials contribute to the finer structure of the radial part, especially defining nodes (regions where the probability is zero).

 ### $L_{n-\ell-1}^{2\ell+1}\left(\frac{2r}{n a_0}\right)$

-These polynomials contribute to the finer structure of the radial part, especially defining nodes (regions where the probability is zero).
-<br><br>

 ---